-Be sure to follow on instagram @thevitalelement for updates on special markets and holiday craft fairs throughout the year, as well as special product releases and updates.
+Be sure to follow us on instagram @thevitalelement and join our email list for updates on special markets and holiday craft fairs throughout the year, as well as special product releases and updates.

 Each stone and crystal is hand-curated, ensuring quality with a focus on beautiful specimens with unique coloring, shapes, and forms.

 Some pieces utilize silver and gold plated materials, to make my pieces accessible to more people.
 To ensure skin sensitivity is never a concern, I always specify if an item is made with plated materials.